Production Costs¶

 For single-season crops:

-# Convert to bnUSD per Mha (PyPSA units)
+# Convert USD/ha to bnUSD/Mha (PyPSA units)

 marginal_cost = cost_per_ha * 1e6 * USD_TO_BNUSD